mingzhi2004/Derf/DNA model/README.md

 ## 3. Dataset Preparation

-Follow the instructions in the original [Caduceus README](https://github.com/kuleshov-group/caduceus/blob/main/README.md) to download and prepare the necessary datasets for DNA sequence modeling
+Follow the instructions in the original [Caduceus README](https://github.com/kuleshov-group/caduceus/blob/main/README.md) to download and prepare the necessary datasets for DNA sequence modeling.

 ## 4. Implement Derf